Squarespace vs Shopify: Which Website Builder Is Right for Your Business?

 Notable Features:

 Squarespace’s e-commerce features are adequate for light to moderate needs.
 You can manage inventory, accept payments via Stripe/PayPal, and even sell digital products or services.
+Squarespace lets users create a Squarespace store with built-in ecommerce features, but unlike Shopify, some advanced ecommerce functionality may require a third party app.
+Squarespace Payments is available in select countries, and the Squarespace offer includes essential tools, but may not match the breadth of Shopify's ecommerce platform.
 But features like multi-currency, complex shipping logic, or detailed sales reports?
 They’re either limited or require workarounds.

 Use Case Example:

 If you’re selling handmade ceramics at weekend markets in Melbourne and just want to offer some products online, Squarespace is plenty.
-But if you’re building an international DTC skincare brand, Shopify is your golden ticket.
+But if you’re building an international DTC skincare brand, a Shopify store or Squarespace store can be optimized for different types of ecommerce businesses, and Shopify is your golden ticket.

 Squarespace Pricing:

-- Personal: $16/month – Great for basic websites
+• Personal: $17/month – Great for basic websites

-- Business: $23/month – Adds basic commerce, analytics
+• Business: $28/month – Adds basic commerce, analytics

-- Basic Commerce: $27/month – No transaction fees, product reviews
+• Basic Commerce: $37/month – No transaction fees, product reviews

-- Advanced Commerce: $49/month – Abandoned cart, advanced shipping
+• Advanced Commerce: $62/month – Abandoned cart, advanced shipping

 Shopify Pricing:

-- Basic: $39/month – Best for new online stores
+• Basic: $42/month – Best for new online stores

 Transaction Fees: Shopify charges extra if you don’t use Shopify Payments.
-Squarespace uses Stripe/PayPal, and charges a 3% fee on the Business plan.
+Transaction fees decrease as you move up through the Shopify plans, while Squarespace uses Stripe/PayPal and charges a 3% fee on the Business plan, with lower or no fees on higher Squarespace plans.

 Is the Price Worth It?